 This post may contain affiliate links.
 Please read our disclosure policy.

 I’m a cupcake person.
-I love the little portions of deliciousness and I enjoy the anticipation of taking off the wrappers and that first bite of cake and icing.
+Always have been.
+I love the small, perfectly portioned size, the anticipation of peeling back the wrapper, and that first soft bite of cake and icing.

 According to my calculations, each plain cupcake (without icing) has 80 calories and 4 Points.
 The addition of my optional icing will add about 5 calories per cupcake.